Radiology research software

 Downloads

 Choose the package for your research workstation.
-Both downloads run locally and keep DICOM files on your computer.
+HAGRad Viewer runs locally, keeps DICOM files on your computer, and opens from one app icon after download.

 macOS package